enriquepablo/npl-web/bnf.rst

 So, as seen in
 `line 85 <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L85>`_,
-we can use a verb variable in a predicate with modifiers.
-Also without modifiers, just by itself in the predicate, like ``[Content_actionVerb1]``.
-This stands for a predicate where the content_action verb is alone without modifiers, as opposed to ``[Content_action1]`` where nothing is said of the number of modifiers.
+we can use a verb variable in a predicate with objects.
+Also without objects, just by itself in the predicate, like ``[Content_actionVerb1]``.
+This stands for a predicate where the content_action verb is alone without objects, as opposed to ``[Content_action1]`` where nothing is said of the number of objects.

 If, in the rule in
 `line 84 <https://github.com/enriquepablo/nl/blob/master/nl/npl_tests/cms.npl#L84>`_,